stang704/stang-recipe-collection/asian/three-cup-chicken.md

 **Serves:** two portions

 - two chicken thighs (boneless for the lazy peeps, else you can choose to keep the bones or debone it when cooking)
-- 1-2 red chili peppers (or 1 red 1 green doesn't matter), if small chilis then 2 for sure, can always dial down if you like no spice
+- 1-2 red chili peppers (or 1 red 1 green doesn't matter), if small chilis then 2 for sure, can always dial down if you like no spice.
+Can be dried ones if you don't have fresh ones
 - 6 cloves of garlic
 - 30-40g of fresh basil leaves
 - 30-40g of thinly sliced ginger